BrunoCaseiro/brunocaseiro.github.io/_posts/2025-02-20-Girls-don't-pay-and-neither-do-guys.md

 ## Okay sorry, time for the actual _fun stuff_

-Let's do the exact same flow - try to buy a ticket, change the "qtd" parameter on that first request so the wallet is available to us (0€ > -4€ so it let's us use the wallet) and intercept that second request.
+Let's do the exact same flow - try to buy a ticket, change the "qtd" parameter on that first request so the wallet is available to us (0€ > -4€ so it lets us use the wallet) and intercept that second request.

-It turns out this request control the number of tickets we will be getting.
+It turns out this request controls the number of tickets we will be getting.
 So we can just change it to 1.

 <p align="center"> <img src="https://github.com/user-attachments/assets/8f7d86ab-7ce1-4ee2-bad0-46aa5c29ed40"> </p>